DolphDev/PSV/readme.md

             return self.sku + " " + self.name

-To use this class, simply specify it when importing your data.
+Specify this class it importing the data.

     with open('dataset/example-dataset.csv', encoding="utf-8", newline='') as csvfile:
         row = csv.DictReader(csvfile, delimiter=",")
         api = fatstax.FatStax(master, cls=SpecialRow)

-Now when interacting with the rows, you will have access to these properties and methods
+Now when interacting with the rows you will have access to these properties and methods

     for row in api.rows:
         print(row.mastersku)